zhengbin6499/oms-client-native/README.md

 - [WebRTC stack build dependencies](https://webrtc.org/native-code/development/prerequisite-sw/).

-Following dependencies are for Windows only:

 ### Get the code
-- Make sure you clone the source code to `src` dir.
+- Make sure you clone the source code to `src` dir, that is: that is git clone -b cloudgaming https://github.com/taste1981/oms-client-native src
-- Create file named .gclient under the same directory of `src` dir, with below contents:
+- Create file named .gclient in the same directory as `src` dir, with below contents:

 ```
 solutions = [